V-Squared/V-Squared.github.io/plan/dashboard.md

 menu: Dashboard
 title: V² Dashboard
 subtitle: Complete overview of our current development convenient in one place.
-abstract: This is the place to go to get an overview of our current development.
+abstract: >
+   We develop in [Agile Sprints](https://v-squared.github.io/plan/system/sprint-workflow/).
+This dashboard shows all our Scrum Boards and a History of each Sprint Target.
+Convenient for the **Contributor** to find the next work to do and for the **V²Reader** to get an overview what we are working on.
+Please note that the Scrum Boards are public and visible to anyone.
+Also anyone can enter comments to any issue on the Scrum Board.
+Ideal to add a *Feature Request* or to *Report a Bug*.
 issueNo: 94
 contents:
    - name: Scrum Boards